 Night Club/01

-The idea behind these images came from a nightclub I frequented in North Shields.
-It was a bit of a dump, but, it’s where I seen my first stripper.
+The idea behind the images below arose from a nightclub I attended in the early seventies.
+As I remember; it was a bit of a dump but it was where I seen my first stripper.

-As I remember it.
-I was only eighteen at the time and full of drink as I watched her plying her trade.
-Then a fight broke out.
-Chair’s tables flying everywhere, but, I stood still, eyes fixated as she carried on striping.
+I was only eighteen at the time and full of drink as I watched her ply her trade.
+Then from nowhere a fight broke out.
+Chair’s, tables and drinks flying everywhere, but I stood still, eyes fixated on her as she carried on striping.
 (Fantastic.)

 Well that’s how I remember it.
 Funny how events change over time, what seems true to you now is not so for others.
-It’s strange how recollection changes from person to person.
-I suppose it’s how we hold events in are memory that defines our unique recollection.
-I, remember the stripper, but they will be them that only remember the fight.
+It’s strange how recollection changes from person to person and even more so over time.
+I suppose it’s how we hold events in are memories that defines our unique recollection.
+I, remember the stripper, but their will be those that only remember the fight.
 Unlucky them.

 A selection of prints from a process called Cyanotype.